Postgraduate coursework degrees

 It is acknowledged however, that clinical family practice is difficult to find and this situation can preclude involvement by a significant number of workers who would otherwise be interested in and benefit from the course.
 The CPG groups are an alternative support for students to obtain the clinical practice they need to further their skills.
 It needs to be said however that direct and frequent experience as a family therapist is still the preferable adjunct to the course.
 Students who participate in the Clinical Practice groups will receive a valuable learning experience, however they will be encouraged to continue to seek direct work with families in either a paid or voluntary capacity.

 Who can participate

-Groups would be open to any student enrolled in the Master of Clinical Family Therapy but spaces are limited and priority will be given to students in 2nd and 3rd years, and to those students who are otherwise unable to access families for clinical practice to meet the usual course requirement.
+Groups are open to any student enrolled in the Master of Clinical Family Therapy but spaces are limited and priority will be given to students in 2nd and 3rd years, and to those students who are otherwise unable to access families for clinical practice to meet the usual course requirement.